sjteresi/Blueberry_Network_Rewiring/README.md

 	- Inputs:  See docstring
 	- Outputs:  See docstring

+## QTL:
+- `deg_qtl.py`: Subsets the QTL output data of interesting genes to determine which genes are DEGs.
+  - Inputs: Path of DEG results folder from EdgeR.
+Path of QTL output file (txt file of gene names).
+  - Outputs: `all_qtl_genes.tsv` a file with DEG status columns appended to the gene names, is each gene up or down regulated in a given DEG comparison context? `at_least_one_deg_qtl_genes.tsv`, a subsetted `all_qtl_genes.tsv` file, a gene is included in this file if it is a DEG in at least one DEG comparison context.

 ## Miscellaneous:
 - `exp_table_melanie.py`: Generates an FPKM table of a blueberry gene and its syntelog.